LongClaw98/longclaw98/README.md

 ## Hi there 👋
+#### My name is Onkar, and I'm interested in Data Science and tech!
 #### This is my little corner to share projects and experiments. please do take a look around.

 - 🌱 I’m learning various Data Analytics tools like SQL, Python, Power BI, And other online data services (GCP, Azure).